 There are many sharks in the Amazon River of the most aggressive species: the Bull Shark.
 These sharks are known for their ferocity and a large number of attacks against humans.
 Also, Bull Sharks can live in both fresh and saltwater.
 This is just one of the dangers of the Amazon River.

 Sharks are far from the only danger in the Amazon River, but they are certainly one of the fiercest predators living in the world’s largest river.
-To better understand why sharks live in freshwater and how this is possible, read on.
+Read on to better understand why sharks live in freshwater and how this is possible.